Debt Consolidation for Teachers

 What's Debt Consolidation?

 Think of debt consolidation as planning a field trip for multiple classrooms.
 Instead of wrangling separate groups of students, wouldn't it be easier to gather them all together into a single group?
-That would make them much easier to manage for teachers like you.
+That could make them much easier to manage for teachers like you.

 Why Consider Debt Consolidation?